TyroFinTechHub/OpenBanking/README.md

    * [Participants to come]
     * Contains a page of participants in order to maintain appropriate contact information
 * **API Providers**
-  * [API Provider Code Base].
-Each API Provider will have:
+  * Each API Provider code base will have:
       * **API​**: Documentation that references product descriptions in the Wiki
       * **Issues​**: Solutions to known bugs and references to solutions on StackOverflow
       * **Integrations​**: Solutions to convert external data sources into useful formats for databases, visualizations, etc...
  * **Data Providers**
-   * [Data Provider Code Base].
-Each Data Provider will be structured as three sub-folders:
+   * Each Data Provider code base will be structured as three sub-folders:
       * **Datasets​**: Overtime, we hope to add providers and sample datasets relevant to this community.
       * **Issues​**: Solutions to known bugs and references to solutions on StackOverflow
       * **Integrations​**: Solutions to convert external data sources into useful formats for databases, visualizations, etc...